mitre/emasser/lib/emasser/help/artifacts_post_mapper.md

 To update values other than the file itself, please submit a PUT request.

 Business Rules
-Artifact cannot be saved if the file does not have the following file extensions:
+- Artifact cannot be saved if the file does not have the following file extensions:
   - .docx,.doc,.txt,.rtf,.xfdl,.xml,.mht,.mhtml,.html,.htm,.pdf
   - .mdb,.accdb,.ppt,.pptx,.xls,.xlsx,.csv,.log
   - .jpeg,.jpg,.tiff,.bmp,.tif,.png,.gif
   - .zip,.rar,.msg,.vsd,.vsw,.vdx, .z{#}, .ckl,.avi,.vsdx
+- Artifact cannot be saved if File Name (fileName) exceeds 1,000 characters
+- Artifact cannot be saved if Description (description) exceeds 2,000 characters
+- Artifact cannot be saved if Reference Page Number (refPageNumber) exceeds 50 characters
+- Artifact version cannot be saved if an Artifact with the same file name already exist in the system.
+- Artifact cannot be saved if the file size exceeds 30MB.
+- Artifact cannot be saved if the Last Review Date is set in the future.

 Example: